 Glenorchy Brew Co.

-At the head of Lake Wakatipu, the Glenorchy Brew Co brew beers with water from the nearby mountains and glaciers – now, you can’t get much more refreshing than that!
+At the head of Lake Whakatipu, the Glenorchy Brew Co brew beers with water from the nearby mountains and glaciers – now, you can’t get much more refreshing than that!

 This under-the-radar micro-brewery uses New Zealand and American hops to create easy-drinking mountain ales, red IPAs, pilsners and a “mountain twist” on the classic Munich helles lager.

-You can stock up at Camp Glenorchy – an eco-retreat named by TIME magazine as one of the world’s greatest places of 2019, and a great place to camp if you’ve tasted a beer or two and don’t want to drive back to Queenstown.
+You can stock up at The Headwaters Eco Lodge – an eco-retreat named by TIME magazine as one of the world’s greatest places of 2019, and a great place to camp if you’ve tasted a beer or two and don’t want to drive back to Queenstown.

 Altitude brews for the adventurous and it’s easy to be inspired with these views – the brewery and tap room looks across the lake and mountains.
 Whilst there is parking nearby, the best way to find the brewery is by walking (or cycling) along the beautiful Frankton Track.
 It’s right next to the brand new marina and Altitude has quickly turned this scenic spot into a craft beer destination.